antihax/goesi/esi/docs/ContactsApi.md

 > []GetCharactersCharacterIdContacts200Ok GetCharactersCharacterIdContacts(ctx, characterId, optional)
 Get contacts

-Return contacts of a character  ---  This route is cached for up to 300 seconds  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/contacts/)
+Return contacts of a character  ---  This route is cached for up to 300 seconds

 ### Required Parameters